CoryG89/Get24/README.md

 Get24
 ===============
 <p>
-  Get24 is a competetive real-time multiplayer math game that I wrote for my game development course.
+  Get24 is a competetive real-time multiplayer math game that I wrote for a Spring 2013 semester project for a game development course at Auburn University.
 Check out my
-  <strong><a href='http://get24.jit.su/'>live server</a></strong> running currently on a cloud instance by
+  <strong><a href='http://get24.jit.su/'>live server</a></strong> running currently on a cloud
-  my good friends at <strong><a href='http://nodejitsu.com/'>Nodejitsu!</a></strong>
+  instance by my good friends at <strong><a href='http://nodejitsu.com/'>Nodejitsu!</a></strong>
 </p>

 <h2>Components</h2>